nitrictech/nitric/docs/Configuration.md

 # Configuring the Membrane

-In most cases these will already be set as environment variables withing a nitric templates Dockerfile.
+In most cases these will already be set as environment variables within a nitric templates Dockerfile.
 This documentation is targeted at developers building their own nitric application templates and those who require the membrane to be run on a bare-metal server.

 ## Options